DiegoBskt/chaos-monkey/README.md

 [![CodeQL](https://github.com/DiegoBskt/chaos-monkey/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/DiegoBskt/chaos-monkey/actions/workflows/github-code-scanning/codeql)

-This program runs inside the cluster, interacts with the kube apiserver, and deletes one pod at random in the 'workloads' namespace on a schedule.
-The program could be known as ‘PodChaosMonkey’.
+This program runs inside the cluster, interacts with the kube apiserver, and deletes one pod at random in the `workloads` namespace on a schedule.
+The program could be known as `PodChaosMonkey`.

 ## ✈️ QuickStart